GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 # Design
 ## Colour scheme
-The primary objective I wanted to achieve with my color scheme was to invoke happiness in the user.
+The primary objective I wanted to achieve with my colour scheme was to invoke happiness in the user.
 Although the process of dog adoption can have some negative aspects, I wanted to focus on making the user feel positive and optimistic when on the website.

-The secondary objective for my color scheme was to instill a sense of trust in our users regarding our service.
+The secondary objective for my colour scheme was to instil a sense of trust in our users regarding our service.
 Dog adoption is a big decision and I want the user to know they are in good hands, so they can focus on the positive elements and leave the rest to us.

 Although I wanted to use bright colours, I was also aware of the fact that I wanted to place a large amount of my content on white background.
-Due to this I wanted to take into account the accessibility of the colour scheme and choose darker version of some colors to insure there would be good contrast between them and a white background or text.
+Due to this I wanted to take into account the accessibility of the colour scheme and choose darker version of some colours to insure there would be good contrast between them and a white background or text.

-To select my color palette I used [Color HEX](https://www.color-hex.com/) and took inspiration from one of their happy color palettes, specifically [this one](https://www.color-hex.com/color-palette/13743).
+To select my colour palette I used [Color HEX](https://www.color-hex.com/) and took inspiration from one of their happy color palettes, specifically [this one](https://www.color-hex.com/color-palette/13743).
 The colors from this pallet were adjusted to ensure compliance with WCAG AAA standards.
 I also used [Coolors](https://coolors.co/) to visualise my palette.

 ![Colour Palette](documentation/color-palette.png)

-* #E1C418: This is one of my primary colors chosen to invoke happiness.
+* #E1C418: This is one of my primary colours chosen to invoke happiness.
 * #1C345E: This is another one of my primary colours chosen to invoke Trust.
 * #2E4A52: This is one of my secondary colours intended for elements which require user feedback.
-* #595454: This is another of my secondary colors.
+* #595454: This is another of my secondary colours.
 I felt it was important to has a dark color as it may be needed for contrast.
-* #B85C00: This is a color I chose for all my calls to action.
-It is intentionally different to the rest of my color scheme to draw the attention of the user.
-I again like with other colors, Iintentionally selected a duller shade of orange to ensure good contrast and accessibility.
+* #B85C00: This is a colour I chose for all my calls to action.
+It is intentionally different to the rest of my colour scheme to draw the attention of the user.
+I again like with other colours, Intentionally selected a duller shade of orange to ensure good contrast and accessibility.

 In the end I did not use #595454 or #B85C00 and opted to use #1C345E with different levels of opacity.

-All intended color combination from my pallet were tested on [Webaim](https://webaim.org/resources/contrastchecker/) and [Accessible web](https://accessibleweb.com/color-contrast-checker/) to ensure compliance with WCAG AAA standards.
+All intended colour combination from my pallet were tested on [Webaim](https://webaim.org/resources/contrastchecker/) and [Accessible web](https://accessibleweb.com/color-contrast-checker/) to ensure compliance with WCAG AAA standards.

 The test for #B85C00 did fail the AAA check for normal text but I decided to still use it because it's only use would be on the site buttons which all contain large bold text and thus are WCAG AAA compliant.